 Clefable has quickly made its way onto this list because of the newly introduced fast move, Fairy Wind which it can now learn.
 Fairy Wind is a Mud Shot clone meaning that it has the exact same energy and damage output.
 It can now get to those heavy-hitting nuke moves such as Moonblast and Meteor Mash.

 If you can manage to force your opponent to use shields, Clefable will have a comfortable time sweeping the end game.
 While you do have to avoid certain typings such as Steel and Poison, it can provide an unexpected amount of damage which is also paired nicely with its ability to outbulk most other Fairy types.

 Ensuring you have a diverse team structure will aid you on your quest to victory in the competitive Pokémon GO PvP scene.

 The great thing about PvP is that you never know what to expect when it comes to versing your opponents and how they have structured a team.
 Your opponent can completely throw you off with an off-meta team or use a Pokémon that you may not have much knowledge about, what moves it has or how well it will perform.

-You can use them, or even build a team with the knowledge on how to beat them, by picking tips and tricks outlined in this article.
-With that in mind, it is highly suggested to have at least one Pokémon on your team that can cover a specific role in battle.
+It is highly suggested to have at least one Pokémon on your team that can cover a specific role in battle.
 This will help you build a diverse team and prepare you for every situation that will arise in a battle.
 Overcome your opponent with knowledge, rather than brute force.